-The most important thing to remember is that there doesn't need to be a "reason" to have clinical depression.
+The most important thing to remember is that, unlike with normal sadness, there doesn't need to be a "reason" to have clinical depression.
 It's not anyone's fault.
 It's not a flaw in your character.
 It's a disease that can affect anyone -- and regardless of the cause, there are many good ways to treat it.

 Women are about twice as likely as men to become depressed.
 No one's sure why.
 The hormonal changes that women go through at different times of their lives may play a role.